ilmax/site/content/posts/k3s-raspberry-dns/index.md

           port: 80
 ```

-TODO: Explain what to use and when
+Essentially when using a `Service` or `IngressRoute` you can decide to create an A record or a CNAME one, what you will choose depends on your configuration, in my case, I went with an A record that points to the Traefik service external IP, in my case I can pick the approach I like best because they're pretty much equivalent for my simple use case.

 ## Troubleshooting

-As I stated above, I ran into several issues while trying to setup ExternalDNS, so I decided to document them here:
+As I stated above, I ran into several issues while trying to set up ExternalDNS, so I decided to document them here:

 ### Failed to sync traefik.containo.us/v1alpha1, context deadline exceeded